 How long does it take to learn how to skateboard?

 This is a difficult question to answer, as it depends on a number of factors, including the individual's natural ability, coordination, and strength.
-However, with regular practice, most people can learn the basics of skateboarding within a few weeks.
-More advanced tricks and maneuvers may take months or even years to master.
+However, with regular practice, most people can learn the basics of skateboarding within a few days to a few weeks.
+More advanced tricks and maneuvers may take a long time; months or even years to master.

 [Check out the best surf spots in Florida.]